 Louisa Borgel Patents

 Louisa Borgel registered at least three patents.
 It was from the first of these that I discovered her first name.
 The patents are shown in the table, the first under her own name only, the second and third with Charles Rothen and Achille Faivre.
 Charles Rothen's name occurs again later, but this is Achille Faivre's only appearance in the story.

 Louisa Beauverd-Borgel patent CH 75467

 Note that the Swiss patent office was now showing both the original registration date and the publication date on patents: previously only the publication date was shown.
-I have used the original registration date in the table, which is usually over a year earlier than the publication date, but is the priority date from which the invention is protected, when and if the patent is finally approved and published.
+I have used the original registration date in the table, which is usually over a year earlier than the publication date because it takes time to examine and approve a patent.
+If a patent for the same invention is received during this time, the priority date determines which patent has priority.

 |24 November 1916||CH 75467||Dispositif de fixation d'un fond de boîte de montre à la carrure de celle-ci||Louisa Beauverd-Borgel|

 |19 October 1917||CH 78295||Boîte de montre||Louisa Beauverd-Borgel, Charles Rothen and Achille Faivre|

 |12 July 1919||CH 84785||Dispositif de fixation d'une couronne à la tige de remontoir d'une montre||Louisa Beauverd-Borgel, Charles Rothen and Achille Faivre|

 Watch with Charles Rothen CH88223 Case